In this article:

 Integrated domain authentication is similar to standard domain authentication, except the domain user, under whom the operating system is logged in, is used for authorization.

-When working with Teradata DBMS, integrated domain authentication is always executed using Kerberos authentication.
-When working with PostrgreSQL DBMS, this mechanism can be activated optionally in additional parameters of repository connection.
+When working with PostgreSQL DBMS, integrated domain authentication is executed using Kerberos authentication.
+This mechanism can be activated optionally in additional parameters of repository connection.

 To work according to Kerberos protocol, install MIT Kerberos on a client computer (not included into software package of Foresight Analytics Platform).